chenjj2048/SpannableStream/README.md

 #SpannableStream
-A library for you to use SpannableString easyly.
+A library for you to use SpannableString easily.

 ##Example
 You can gain the [app demo](https://github.com/chenjj2048/SpannableStream/raw/master/app-release.apk) here.

+###Demo1
 ![snapshot 1](https://raw.githubusercontent.com/chenjj2048/SpannableStream/master/snap/1.gif)

 To achieve the effect, you can use code as follows: